Applications for sub-Saharan Africa are now open. Apply by Friday, April 10.

 About the Connector

-The Agrifood Investment Connector is CLIC's platform to support agribusinesses with impact assessment and investment facilitation.
+The Agrifood Investment Connector is CLIC's platform to support agribusinesses with impact assessment and investment engagement.
 We work with climate- and nature-positive enterprises across the agrifood value chain in sub-Saharan Africa (SSA) and Latin America and the Caribbean (LAC).

 Learn more about the Connector, the agribusinesses we support, and our approach to impact assessment.